feathersjs/docs/guides/basics/starting.md

 > __Note:__ You may have to set the `-p` argument with a port number other than the default 8080 if that port is already taken on your machine (e.g. `http-server -p 3030 public/`).

-In the `public/` folder we add two files, a `public/index.html` that will load Feathers and an `app.js` like this:
+In the `public/` folder we add two files, an `index.html` that will load Feathers:

 ```html
 <!DOCTYPE html>